Hao20210808/FCCourse-110-Project/doc/manuals/directory/Installation_guide.md

 step 2: We have a download bottom(you need to log in first than you can download)
  ---------------------------------------------------------------------------------------------------------------------
-**step 3:After download you need to log in one more time, than you can start enjoy it!**
+**step 3: After download you need to log in one more time, than you can start enjoy it!**
 ------------------------------------------------------------------------------------------------------------------------